pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/interest-rate-policy.md

 - Analysis of policy impact on various economic sectors
 - Continuous refinement of forecasting models and decision-making processes

-# Exceptions and Special Considerations in Mexico's Interest Rate Policy
+# Exceptions and Special Considerations in Tatooine's Interest Rate Policy

-While Banco de México (Banxico) generally follows a consistent approach to interest rate management, there are several situations where exceptions or special considerations may apply:
+While Banco de Tatooine (Banxico) generally follows a consistent approach to interest rate management, there are several situations where exceptions or special considerations may apply:

 ## 1. Economic Crises